imagej/imagej.github.io/pages/ImageJ2.md

   - More powerful [Script Editor](Script_Editor "wikilink") with support for several scripting languages.
   - New commands:
+      - {% include bc content="Plugins | Debug | Dump Stack" %} for
-      - for debugging when things [hang](wikipedia:Hang_\(computing\) "wikilink").
+        debugging when things
+        [hang](wikipedia:Hang_\(computing\) "wikilink").
+      - {% include bc content="Plugins | Debug | System Information" %}

-      - for reporting on versions of installed plugins and libraries.
+        for reporting on versions of installed plugins and libraries.
   - Use ImageJ2's N-dimensional [ImgLib2](ImgLib2 "wikilink")-based data
     structures (still in beta).
   - Write parameterized commands and scripts: